-His clients have included Pfizer, Novartis, Regeneron, Samsung, Biomet and Procter & Gamble.
+His clients have included Pfizer, Viatris, Novartis, Regeneron, British American Tobacco, Samsung, Biomet and Procter & Gamble.
 Jin’s cases are often multi-jurisdictional requiring significant cross-border coordination across multiple forums.

-Prior to joining Kirkland, Jin worked at Allen & Overy LLP in London for 4 years and before that Corrs Chambers Westgarth in Sydney for 3½ years.
+Prior to joining Kirkland, Jin worked at Allen & Overy LLP in London and before that Corrs Chambers Westgarth in Sydney.
 In recognition of his work in Australia, Jin was among a select few young lawyers awarded the 2014 Lawyers Weekly 30 Under 30 Awards, and a finalist in two categories in the 2015 Awards.
 His dual qualifications in law (1st class degree) and pharmacology give him a special insight into, and understanding of, his clients’ legal needs and commercial and regulatory imperatives.

 “Patent Litigation 2019: Trends and Developments”, Chambers and Partners Practice Guides, 2019